golang/go/README.md

 # The Go Programming Language

-Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+Go is an open-source programming language that makes it easy to build simple, reliable, and efficient software.

 ![Gopher image](https://golang.org/doc/gopher/fiveyears.jpg)